 Witness Presson explained that under the current Net Metering for Renewable Energy Facilities Rider offered by DEP (Rider NM), a customer receiving electric service under a schedule other than a time-of-use schedule with demand rates (NMNTD Customer) shall provide any RECs to DEP at no cost.
-She further stated that per the Commission's June 5, 2018 Order Approving Rider and Granting Waiver Request in Docket Nos.
+She further stated that per the Commission's June 5, 2018 Order Approving Rider and

+Granting Waiver Request in Docket Nos.
 E-2, Sub 1106 and E-7, Sub 1113, for NMNTD Customers, DEP may use the PVWattsTM Solar Calculator developed by the National Renewable Energy Laboratory for estimating the generation from NMNTD customers' solar facilities as permitted by Commission Rule R8-67(g)(2).
 The RECs associated with these net metering facilities are currently in DEP's REC inventory and available for use in meeting future compliance requirements.
-Presson Direct at 10-11.
+(Presson Direct at 10-11)

-Witness Presson further testified that generation for customers served under DEP's revised net energy metering (NEM) tariffs will not contribute RECs to DEP's REPS portfolio.
-Under DEP's revised net metering tariffs filed in Docket No. E-100, Sub 180 and approved by the Commission in its March 23, 2023, Order Approving Revised Net Metering Tariffs in the same docket, NEM customers served under the new Residential Solar Choice Rider, as well as the Net Metering Bridge Rider, retain all RECs produced by the associated NEM facilities.
-DEP will continue retaining only the RECs produced by NMNTD customers on Rider NM until that tariff expires for residential customers after December 31, 2026.
-Presson Direct at 11-12.
-No party to this proceeding contested this testimony.
+Witness Presson further testified that generation for customers served under the Company's revised net energy metering (NEM) tariffs will not contribute RECs to the Company's REPS portfolio.
+Under the Company's revised net metering tariffs filed in Docket No. E-100, Sub 180 and approved by the Commission in its March 23, 2023, Order Approving Revised Net Metering Tariffs in the same docket, NEM customers served under the new Residential Solar Choice Rider, as well as the Net Metering Bridge Rider, retain all RECs produced by the associated NEM facilities.
+The Company will continue retaining only the RECs produced by NMNTD customers on Rider NM until that tariff expires for residential customers after December 31, 2026.
+(Presson Direct at 11-12)

-Based on the foregoing and the entire record herein, the Commission finds and concludes that the eligible RECs generated by the net metering facilities as described above are properly included in DEP's inventory of RECs available for future REPS compliance.
+Based on the foregoing, the Commission finds and concludes that the eligible RECs generated by the net metering facilities as specified above are properly included in DEP's inventory of RECs available for future REPS compliance.